 I ask myself questions when I put my critical thinking skills hat on.
 Questions such as:

 - When was the study conducted?

 - Who stands to benefit from the results?

 - Is there more than one study with the same results?

 And if there is something I don’t understand, I look for resources or people that can answer my questions.
 And I also read and learn.

 And then after that, I read and learn some more.

-Yes, no doubt there has been research done that has been funded by Biotech companies.
-But there also have been many research studies done from unbiased sources, in fact over 165 such studies.
+Yes, no doubt there has been research done and funded by Biotech companies.
+In fact, there are over 2000 studies that affirm GMOs are safe.
+But there also have been many research studies done from unbiased sources–in fact over 165 such studies.
 And guess what?
 The results are all the same, biotech crops are safe.
-But the anti-GMO groups do not want to hear this, they don’t want others to hear this and they don’t want to talk about it.
-Instead, they continually refer to flawed research and use that as a basis for their claims that GMO’s are causing sickness and death resulting from using biotechnology.
+But the anti-GMO groups do not want to hear this.
+They don’t want others to hear this and they don’t want to talk about it.
+Instead, they continually refer to flawed research and use that as a basis for their claims that GMOs are causing sickness and death resulting from using biotechnology.